 Which brings us to Tesla.
 Tesla’s electric vehicles are by far the most popular EVs in the country.
 In California, the Tesla Model Y and Model 3 are the two best-selling cars of any kind in the whole state.
 Yet, despite record sales, they still seem out of reach for most Californians.
 Not anymore.

-In this article, we’re going to show you how California residents can save over $15,000 on Tesla Model 3 and Model Y by taking advantage of available EV tax credits, rebates, and incentives.
+In this article, we’re going to show you how California residents can save up to $18,500 on Tesla Model 3 and Model Y by taking advantage of available EV tax credits, rebates, and incentives.

 Because the recent boost in EV popularity is great for reducing emissions, California has been introducing even more programs aimed at helping people purchase electric vehicles, investing in their ultimate goal of eliminating the sale of gas-powered vehicles in the state by 2035.
 Here’s an overview of some of the programs we’ll be exploring in this article:

 The most recent federal EV tax credit was redefined in the Inflation Reduction Act of 2022.
 It states that “you may qualify for a tax credit up to $7,500 under IRS Code Section 30D if you buy a new, qualified plug-in EV or fuel cell electric vehicle (FCV)” anytime from 2023 to 2032.
-The code references a number of eligible vehicles, including the Tesla Model 3 and Tesla Model Y.
+The code references a number of eligible vehicles, including the all trims of the Tesla Model Y and certain trims of the Tesla Model 3 and Model X.

 The EV tax credit outlined in the Inflation Reduction Act of 2022 is non-refundable, meaning it can only be applied to money you already owe in the tax year you purchase your vehicle.
 Any unused funds are not available as a refund or to be used on the following year’s taxes.
 There are also a variety of factors relating to vehicle usage and specifications, MSRP, household income, and manufacturing stipulations that may affect the amount you qualify for.